huntdatacenter/docs/docs/data-transfer/external-kista.md

 ![ekista_13](./images/ekista_10.png "ekista_13")
 :::

-### Network connection to HUNT Cloud
+### 3. Network traffic

-External users might require firewall exemptions in order to communicate with external kistas in HUNT Cloud as it is outside their network.
+Successful access to external kistas might require firewall exemptions set by your host organization as traffic will go in and out of your organizational network and to and from HUNT Cloud.

 Please use the following network details to ensure that it is possible to connect to external kistas: